GenericMappingTools/gmt/doc/rst/source/psconvert.rst

     by the Ghostscript.
 In that case you really must use **-B** or use a slightly off-white color.

-    Together with **-V** it prints on screen the gdal_translate (gdal_translate is a command line tool from the GDAL package) command that reads the raster + world file and creates a true geotiff file.
-Append **+g** to do a system call to gdal_translate and create a geoTIFF image right away.
+    Together with **-V** it prints on screen the :doc:`grdgdal` command that reads the raster + world file and creates a true geotiff file.
 The output file will have a .tiff extension.

     The world file naming follows the convention of jamming a 'w' in the file extension.
 So, if output is tif **-Tt** the world file is a